 The New King James is not a King James Bible.
 It changed 64,000 words, ruined valuable verses, and when not agreeing with the King James Bible, it has instead copied the perverted NIV, NASV or RSV.
 And this you must know: those who translated the NKJV did not believe God perfectly preserved His words!

-I have gotten more letters on this question than almost any other.
 This is very important to those who want God’s truth in the English language.
-I myself used the NKJV for a decade before I learned the truth about the preserved words of God.
 Here is some of what convinced me to switch to the King James Bible from the “New King James.”

 Changed Words Means Changed Meanings